JayMMTL/csmtl/src/pages/index.md

       text: >
         We're working out the details of our next event which should take place in September.
 Check back here or join our newsletter to keep informed.
-    - image: /img/tutorials.png
-      heading: 'Want to help out? '
-      text: >
-        Get involved!
-Help us grow CS MTL and the value it brings to the Montreal business community.
-We're looking for contributors to the blog, host sponsors and help spreading the word.
-Get in touch.
-    - image: /img/meeting-space.png
-      heading: Stay up to date
-      text: >
-        The newsletter is published every 4-6 weeks and to announce upcoming events.
-We curate the best content in the industry and provide tips from local contributors.
   heading: Customer Success
   description: |
     Montreal CS Professionals